S2.2.1

 A London dispersion force is an intermolecular attraction caused by temporary instantaneous dipoles inducing dipoles in neighbouring particles.
 Since all molecules have electrons, all molecules experience London dispersion forces.

-London dispersion forces get stronger as polarizability increases.
+London dispersion forces become stronger as polarizability increases.
 Polarizability is the ease with which an electron cloud can be distorted to form an induced dipole.
 Larger molecules with more electrons are usually more polarizable.
-Shape plays a part too: long, straight molecules have more surface contact than compact branched molecules, so they usually have stronger dispersion forces.
+Shape matters too: long, straight molecules have more surface contact than compact branched molecules, so they usually have stronger dispersion forces.

 A dipole-induced dipole force is an intermolecular attraction in which a polar molecule induces a temporary dipole in a neighbouring non-polar molecule.
 For example, small amounts of non-polar gases can dissolve in polar water because this interaction exists, though it is weak.